Crimean Karaites: During the Holocaust

-Post-War
+Post-WWII

 After the Soviet recapture of Crimea from Nazi forces in 1944, the Soviet authorities counted 6,357 remaining Karaites.
 Karaites were not subject to mass deportation, unlike the Crimean Tatars, Greeks, Armenians and others the Soviet authorities alleged had collaborated during the Nazi German occupation.
 Some individual Karaites were deported.

 Assimilation and emigration greatly reduced the ranks of the Karaite community.
-A few thousand Karaites remain in Lithuania, Belarus, Ukraine, Russia and Poland.
+A few thousand Karaites remain in Lithuania, Belarus, Ukraine, Poland and Russia.
 Nowadays, the largest communities exist in Israel and the United States; however, these communities are almost entirely Egyptian in origin and ethnically and liturgically distinct from Crimean Karaites.
 There is also a community of fewer than 100 Karaites in Turkey.

 In the 1990s, about 500 Crimean Karaites, mainly from Ukraine, emigrated to Israel under the Law of Return.
 The Israeli Chief Rabbinate has ruled that Karaites are Jews under Jewish law.

 Geographic distribution

 Traditionally, Crimean Karaites had three major subdivisions, each of which maintained their own dialect of the Karaim dialect: the Crimean Karaites, the Galician Karaites, and the Lithuanian Karaites.
 Today, the distribution is different.
 The largest number is probably now in Israel; some other Crimean Karaites have left to America or elsewhere.
 These Karaites are mostly joining non-Crimean-Karaite communities.

 According to Karaite tradition, all the Eastern European Karaite communities were derived from those in the Crimea, but some modern historians doubt the Crimean origin of Lithuanian Karaites.
-Nevertheless, this name, "Crimean Karaites" is used for the Turkic-speaking Karaites community supposed to have originated in Crimea, distinguishing it from the historically Aramaic, Hebrew, and Arabic-speaking Karaites of the Middle East.
+Nevertheless, the name "Crimean Karaites" is used for the Turkic-speaking Karaites community supposed to have originated in Crimea, distinguishing it from the historically Aramaic, Hebrew, and Arabic-speaking Karaites of the Middle East.